By Marcia Braden

-Finding the most effective interventions for students with Fragile X syndrome (FXS) can be difficult and often results in a “trial and error” approach.
+Finding the most effective interventions for students with Fragile X syndrome (FXS) can be difficult and often result in a “trial and error” approach.
 Even though a number of strategies have emerged and have been documented in the literature, the evidence-based interventions are limited.
-Promising outcomes are continuing to develop using the cognitive phenotype to better understand how to best teach students with FXS.
+Promising outcomes are continuing to develop using the cognitive phenotype to better understand how to best teach students with Fragile X syndrome.

-Too often, effective interventions cited in the literature (what works) are not integrated into Individualized Education Programs (IEP), creating a research-to-practice gap.
+Too often, effective interventions cited in the literature (what works) are not integrated into individualized education programs (IEPs), creating a research-to-practice gap.
 This gap negatively impacts student learning and limits school success.
 All members of the multidisciplinary team must turn to the literature to guide planning and implementation of educational intervention.
 Only then will students realize their potential and experience positive learning opportunities.

-There are certain curricula that are produced commercially for related populations that have been used with students with FXS.
+There are certain curricula that are produced commercially for related populations that have been used with students with Fragile X syndrome.
 These interventions can be cross-referenced with educational goals and aligned to learning standards.

-In order to better understand and apply meaningful intervention, it is necessary to consider the cognitive and behavioral profile of those affected with FXS.
+In order to better understand and apply meaningful intervention, it is necessary to consider the cognitive and behavioral profile of those affected with Fragile X syndrome.

-People with FXS can have challenges that include slower processing speed, poor short-term memory and short attention spans.
-They can have ADD, ADHD, autism and autistic behaviors, social anxiety, hand-biting and/or flapping, poor eye contact, sensory disorders and an increased risk for aggression.
+People with Fragile X syndrome can have challenges that include slower processing speed, poor short-term memory, and short attention spans.
+They can have ADD, ADHD, autism and autistic behaviors, social anxiety, hand biting, hand flapping, poor eye contact, sensory disorders, and an increased risk for aggression.
 The majority of males with Fragile X syndrome demonstrate a range from moderate learning disabilities to more severe intellectual disabilities.

-People with FXS can have strengths that include excellent imitation skills and a strong visual memory/long term memory.
+People with Fragile X syndrome can have strengths that include excellent imitation skills and a strong visual and long-term memory.
 They like to help others, are very social and have a wonderful sense of humor.

 The reason this information is important is that it forms the basis for intervention and individual educational programming.
-Individuals with FXS require targeted educational treatment in order to access their abilities.
-Specific strategies that use strengths to learn is a win for both the individual with FXS and the teaching staff.
+Individuals with Fragile X syndrome require targeted educational treatment in order to access their abilities.
+Specific strategies that use strengths to learn is a win for both the individual with Fragile X syndrome and the teaching staff.

 Creating an Effective IEP

-An Individual Education Program (IEP) is developed for children meeting the criteria for an educational disability.
-The child is evaluated to determine if he/she is eligible for special education, and then if the team determines eligibility, a plan is written to determine how the child’s educational needs will be met.
+An individual education program (IEP) is developed for children meeting the criteria for an educational disability.
+The child is evaluated to determine if they are eligible for special education, and then if the team determines eligibility, a plan is written to determine how the child’s educational needs will be met.
 The team must determine that the impact of the disability is significant enough that the child cannot access the general education curriculum without significant support.

 The impact statement, which is part of the IEP, forms the basis for goals and accommodations.
-With a child with FXS, the impact statement should include the cognitive and behavioral phenotype.
+With a child with Fragile X syndrome, the impact statement should include the cognitive and behavioral phenotype.
 This means that specific supports and objectives can be written into the IEP in order to meet the needs stated in the impact statement.
-Many parents are unaware of the significance of the impact statement so they should ensure the unique features of FXS are included in the impact statement.
+Many parents are unaware of the significance of the impact statement so they should ensure the unique features of Fragile X syndrome are included in the impact statement.

-Many parents advocate for a FXS-specific IEP but may not understand exactly how to address the impact FXS has on their child’s learning.
-Including those features in the impact statement not only allows for the issues of FXS to be addressed, but also those unique to a specific child with FXS.
+Many parents advocate for a Fragile X syndrome-specific IEP but may not understand exactly how to address the impact Fragile X syndrome has on their child’s learning.
+Including those features in the impact statement not only allows for the issues of Fragile X syndrome to be addressed, but also those unique to a specific child with Fragile X syndrome.

-Because hyperarousal can greatly influence an individual’s performance, ability to learn and ability to function independently, relevant information about the causes and effects of hyperarousal should be included in the impact statement.
+Because hyperarousal can greatly influence an individual’s performance and their ability to learn and function independently, relevant information about the causes and effects of hyperarousal should be included in the impact statement.

 Using Interests to Motivate Learners

-It has long been noted that individuals with FXS remember details over time and are often prompted by an object, location or person to recall details about a past event.
+It has long been noted that individuals with Fragile X syndrome remember details over time and are often prompted by an object, location, or person to recall details about a past event.
 In addition, they are able to identify a number of interests that they spend time talking about and use to connect with others.

-There are a number of ways to structure learning lessons that incorporate high interest materials.
-For example, reading can be taught using super heroes, movie and television characters.
+There are a number of ways to structure learning lessons that incorporate high-interest materials.
+For example, reading can be taught using superheroes and movie and television characters.
 Matching names to pictures and then expanding to matching phrases to pictures promotes engagement.
-Their visual memory strengths can be enhanced when high interest materials are utilized.
-Using high interest materials will bring immediate success when so many prior academic endeavors have failed.
+Their visual memory strengths can be enhanced when high-interest materials are utilized and will bring immediate success when prior academic endeavors have failed.
 This level of engagement builds confidence in the learner.

-Teaching math to individuals with FXS is difficult due to a number of issues.
+Teaching math to individuals with Fragile X syndrome is difficult due to a number of issues.
 Math is sequential and builds on sequential memory.
-As is documented in the literature, the learner with FXS does not process sequentially and lacks sequential memory.
+As is documented in the literature, the learner with Fragile X syndrome does not process sequentially and lacks sequential memory.
 Many aspects of math require memory of unrelated facts and often do not include a context as is the case for reading.
 It is often best practice to teach math in a simultaneous fashion using math to solve real life problems.
-The focus on functional math skills can provide the context to make a purchase, set a timer or measure a quantity in order to follow a recipe.
+The focus on functional math skills can provide the context to make a purchase, set a timer, or measure a quantity in order to follow a recipe.
 Using activities of interest like cooking can provide motivation to learn math skills that would normally be lost.

 Providing a Positive Learning Environment